Tri-county area reports 424 new COVID-19 cases Friday

-WATERTOWN — The tri-county area reported a combined 424 new cases of COVID-19 Friday.
+WATERTOWN — The tri-county area reported a combined 424 new cases of COVID-19 on Friday.

 No new deaths were reported in Jefferson, Lewis or St. Lawrence counties.